PeterDevelops/LightBnB/LightBnB_WebApp/README.md

 # LightBnB Project
-* LightBnB is a web application that allows users to search for places to stay based off of city, accomodations, rating and price.
+* LightBnB is a web application that allows users to search for places to stay based off of city, accomodations, ratings and price.
 Whether you're traveling for business or pleasure, LightBnB makes it easy to find the perfect place to stay.

 ## Features
 * **User Authentication:** Users can create an account, log in, and log out securely.